 The Guild would be most happy to be remembered this way, with a bequest of cash, miniatures, stocks/bonds or whatever you wish to give.

 This document is not considered legal or tax advice.
 You are urged to consult your personal tax and/or financial advisor concerning the specific details of making a gift to the International Guild ofMiniature Artisans.

 The annual IGMA Auctions are the largest fundraisers in the Guild's fiscal toolbox, with the money raised by the auctions going to support the many educational programs that the Guild sponsors.
 The next IGMA auction will be Friday, April 27 at 5:30 pm at the Tom Bishop Chicago International Show.
 These auctions allow bidders to purchase special items for their collections.

 We truly appreciate all donations, whether they are one-of-a-kind pieces by an Artisan or Fellow member, or something you or your collection has simply outgrown.
 All are gratefully accepted and put to good use supporting the Guild and its missions.

 All donations are tax deductible and each donor will receive a tax form from IGMA acknowledging both their contribution and the realized price of the item.

-Please send your donated item(s) and completed form to Carol Hinkle at the address in the form below.
+Please send your donated item(s) and completed form to Carol Hinkle at the address below.
 If you prefer to bring your item(s) to the show, please send the completed form and a digital photograph by the same deadline.
 For those Artisans and Fellows who are donating a piece, the earlier you can send the item or photo, the earlier we can get a publicity image out into our media stream (the website, the CUBE, the blog, Guild Notes and Facebook).
-All auction items will be on display at the shows during sales room hours.
+All auction items will be on display at the show during sales room hours.